Choosing a Structure

 • There is no limit on the type or number of shareholders that you can have.

 • The dreaded “double tax” that everyone is afraid of with C corporations rarely ever occurs (there are, of course, exceptions–the cash cow business being one).
-Most positive exits are 1 layer of tax events–either stock sales or mergers structured so that there is only 1 layer of tax–at the shareholder level.
+Most positive exits are one layer of tax events–either stock sales or mergers, structured so that there is only one layer of tax–at the shareholder level.

 • Although losses cannot be deducted by the shareholders of a C corporation, losses frequently cannot be deducted by non-active members of the company in any event–so the loss pass through benefit to passive investors is frequently in fact not very helpful.